Embark on 5 Remarkable Journeys Through Cambodia

 Tonle Sap

 The forest gradually gives way to bushes and finally grassland with increasing distance from the lake.
-This variety of vegetation types is great for the amount and variety of species in the Great Lake ecosystem.
+This variety of vegetation types is excellent for the amount and variety of species in the Great Lake ecosystem.
 This is an opportunity for everyone to relax after the long work of the harvest season.

 Battambang

 Battambang is a city on the Sangkae River in northwestern Cambodia.
 The Battambang Provincial Museum has artifacts from local Khmer temples.
 The landscape around Battambang is ideal for exploring by bike.
-Bumpy streets lead past simple huts, monasteries that echo with the sounds of singing and village streets with colorful wedding celebrations.
+Bumpy streets lead past simple huts, monasteries that echo with the sounds of singing, and village streets with colorful wedding celebrations.